Jeronimo Bassano

 Jeronimo Bassano was an Italian musician in the Republic of Venice who is notable as the patriarch of a family of musicians: five of his sons, Anthony, Alvise, Jasper, John (Giovanni), and Baptista Bassano, moved from Venice to England to serve in the court of King Henry VIII.
 They performed as a recorder consort.
 Jacomo Bassano was his only son to keep his primary residence in Venice.
 Jeronimo Bassano never moved, and he was listed in Venice as a "Maestro of the trumpets and shawms."
 He is believed to be the maternal grandfather of composer Giovanni Bassano.

-Early life
+Life

 Jeronimo was the son of Baptista "Piva" of Bassano del Grappa, a town 35 miles from Venice.
 Baptista was a musician who played the piva, a small bagpipe.
 He was the son of Andrea de Crespano, who was from the village of Crespano, about nine miles east of Bassano.
 Andrea, Baptista, and Jeronimo were all described as musicians and musical instrument makers.